hanneshapke/pyzillow/docs/index.rst

 Feedback
 ========

-If you have any suggestions or questions about **PyZillow** feel free to email me at hannes.hapke@gmail.com.
+If you have any suggestions or questions about PyZillow, feel free to send us an email at pyzillow@tcmetzger.net.

-If you encounter any errors or problems with **PyZillow**, please let me know!
+If you encounter any errors or problems with PyZillow, please let us know!
 Open an Issue at the GitHub http://github.com/hanneshapke/pyzillow main repository.